Install integrations

 version: 3.0.0-*

-The packages to install may be resolved from one or more nuget feeds.
-Each feed can be configured under sources with optional authentication details
+Packages can be resolved from one or more NuGet feeds.
+Each feed is defined under sources and may include optional authentication details.

 cluedin: